archang19/athleteMonitoringSystem/README.md

-# Athlete Monitoringt System
+# Athlete Monitoring System

 A web application for coaches to monitor their athletes' training, built using MongoDB, Express JS, and Node JS.
+Upon registering, coaches can send a connection request to their athletes.
+After athletes confirm their coach, their coach can now view and update their training logs.
+Coaches can chooose to either utilize the built-in training log feature, or they can simply add the link to a shareable Google Sheet, which will be rendered within the application.

-To Run:
+## To Run:

 Pre-requisite: Node.js must be installed